 Where there is no vision, the people cast off restraint.
 Proverbs 29:18

 It requires a great deal of restraint to persevere and keep working toward a goal we want to accomplish.
-For example, if someone has a goal to make it to the peak of the mountain, no matter how difficult, he will continue the ascent until he reaches the summit.
-If the person simply decides to climb the mountain with the thought that maybe he’ll get to the top, his lack of vision will cause him to turn back when the going gets rough.
+For example, if someone has a goal to make it to the peak of a mountain, no matter how difficult, he will continue the ascent until he reaches the summit.
+If the person simply decides to climb the mountain with the thought that maybe he’ll get to the top, his lack of vision will cause him to turn back when the going gets tough.

 From the time they were 11 and 13, my two boys had very clear goals for their future, both requiring quite a bit of higher education.
 Because of this, they persevered through the harder courses, knowing this was part of the journey.
 They have a natural tendency to want to take the easy path, but because of their vision, they buckled down to get the work done.
 They knew that the work would enable them to score well on the SAT and excel in high school and college—which it did.

 Over the years, our communications with our children strategically and purposefully imparted vision to them—and conveyed to them ownership of their future.
 We explained that THEY and THEY ALONE are responsible for their future.
-We can offer the opportunities, but it is up to them to take advantage of those opportunities and make use of the blessings God has given them.
+We can offer the opportunities, but it is up to our children to take advantage of those opportunities and make use of the blessings God has given them.
 The doors are opened for them, but often they are only open for a short time.
 Will they walk through those doors?
-We told them stories of people that spent their youth focused on friends and entertainment, choosing not to focus on their passions and interests or make personal sacrifices to pursue them.
+We told our children stories of people who spent their youth focused on friends and entertainment, choosing not to focus on their passions and interests or make personal sacrifices to pursue them.
 These people ended up unsatisfied with their lives because they missed the opportunity when it was first presented to them.

 My children understood that, ultimately, their future is in their hands.
 They comprehended that the middle school and high school years could be the most instrumental years in developing their knowledge base, expertise, and skill.
 They could become experts in their special interests, gifts, and talents or they could waste their days barely finishing their basic studies and leaving no time to pursue special studies.

-As homeschoolers, our children have nothing but time during these years.
-They have the choice to squander it, or use it wisely.
+As homeschoolers, our children have the benefit of unstructured time as they grow up.
+They have the choice to squander this gift or use it wisely.
 And it is their choice to make.
 We cannot make them drink from the fountain; we can only lead them to it and encourage them to drink.